parnic/node-screenlogic/README.md

 * `gatewayName` - the gateway/unit name as a string

 This async call will also emit the `serverFound` message.

-#### search()

-Issues one UDP broadcast search for available units.
-Since this is a stateless UDP query, the connection will not automatically be closed, so you may need to issue another search if the first one doesn't work, if your network connection is not established, etc. There is no automatic timeout built in to this command.
-This call does not return any found units directly, but does emit the `serverFound` message which contains each LocalUnit object that is found:

-* `address` - ip address string
-* `type` - integer
-* `port` - integer, the port to connect to
-* `gatewayType` - integer
-* `gatewaySubtype` - integer
-* `gatewayName` - the gateway/unit name as a string

 #### close()